Kings Highway safety upgrade

 Background

-The NSW Government has committed $20 million to deliver a program of safety and efficiency upgrades on the Kings Highway.
+The NSW Government committed $20 million to deliver a program of safety and efficiency upgrades on the Kings Highway.

 The Kings Highway links the Australian Capital Territory (ACT) with the NSW South Coast via Bungendore, Braidwood and Nelligen.
-Within NSW, the Kings Highway is approximately 128 km long and it serves as a primary link to the NSW South Coast for traffic from the ACT and the Snowy Monaro region.
+Within NSW, the Kings Highway is approximately 128 kilometres long and it serves as a primary link to the NSW South Coast for traffic from the ACT and the Snowy Monaro region.
 The Highway travels through the Queanbeyan-Palerang Regional Council and Eurobodalla Shire Council local government areas.

-The upgrade program will now deliver:
+The upgrade program has delivered:

 - a new eastbound overtaking lane at Mulloon